Start Free Trial Book a Demo

 User review

-“An excellent internal documentation tool which has the ability to link references between different documents and has native integrations with other apps as well.
-It has a lot to offer such as you can make notes & drafts, make/customize your own templates, has a search engine, due to which it was a life saver for my team.
+“An excellent internal documentation tool that can link references between different documents and has native integrations with other apps as well.
+It has a lot to offer, such as making notes & drafts, making/customising your own templates, and having a search engine, which was a lifesaver for my team.
 And not to forget, the UI is ultra-fast :)”

 Review collected by and hosted on Gartner.